If you have an Amazon Echo speaker and an Amazon Fire TV Stick or Cube, you can control your TV through the power of

 You can link multiple Alexa devices to the same Fire TV, but only one Alexa device at a time can control a Fire TV; handy if you've got a pair of Echo speakers either side of your couch, for example.

-1. Open the Alexa app, open the sidebar menu and select Settings.
+1. Open the Alexa app, choose More and then .

 2. Scroll down to TV & Video and select Fire TV.